CARE-SM/CARE-SM-Toolkit/README.md

 pip install -r requirements.txt
 ```

-Remeber to `deactivate` your Python environment after using it.
+Remember to `deactivate` your Python environment after using it.

-###  Transforming the data
+###  Execution

-Finally, convert CARE-SM csv files to `CARE.csv`.
-To work with your data change the folder path inside the [trial.py](trial.py) script.
+Then, change the folder path inside the [trial.py](trial.py) script.
 And run it:

 ```
 python3 trial.py
 ```

-Congrats!
-You will find your `CARE.csv` file in [/toolkit/data/CARE.csv](/toolkit/data/CARE.csv).